dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 - GANs are type of geneartive models which consists of two parts G and D
 - G creates fake images and D classifies which images are real and fake
 - Both fight each other to see who will win and in process of this fighting G becomes so good that it ends up fooling D that fake images are real images
-- Training GANs and evaluating if G is producing good samples or not is hard
+- Training GANs and evaluating if G is producing good samples or not is hard but using some tricks we can generate good samples for low resolution images

 ## Different types of GANs